opencog/sensory/opencog/atoms/irc/README.md

 We need a DTD-like description of the data flowing on the data stream.

 ### Syntactical parsing for sensory-motor action chains
 Now comes the interesting part.
-We have a DTD-like data desciptor of what is being sent out on a sensory stream.
+We have a DTD-like data descriptor of what is being sent out on a sensory stream.
 What happens after that data has been transformed a few times, e.g. by FilterLinks with RuleLinks?